bretth/django-pq/README.md

 Contributions welcome.

 Unit testing with nose2 and my nose2django plugin.
-To run the tests:
+To run the tests, clone the repo then:

     $ pip install -r requirements
     $ nose2